sokoow/kube-desktop/README.md

 - secondly, being iritated on how heavy minikube on amd64 is, I decided to rely only on a single node kubeadm cluster containers - this environment should give you enough kubernetes to start a cool project on your own

+- thirdly - it's just also a super easy way to stand up a full CI/CD stack in less than 20 minutes

 ## What's included:

 - [x] kubeadm single node cluster on your desktop